Electric bikes (e-bikes)

 There are two types of permitted e-bikes:

-EPACs are the most common type of e-bike available today.
+EPACs are the most common type of e-bike available.
+They:

-- a maximum continuous rated power of 250 watts
+- have a motor with a maximum continuous rated power of 250 watts

 | Components | Example | Regulation | Compliance |